-Text alerts can be sent to your phone.
+There are also free text alerts you can request yourself.
 Some will let you know when your balance is getting low and some can tell you when money has been paid in or out of your account.
 It’s a quick and automatic way of making sure you know what’s going on with your account, making it less likely you’ll be caught out.

-Turning on free text alerts is usually easy.
+Turning on these alerts is usually easy.
 Log into your account on your bank’s website and turn it on in your settings.
 If you’re having problems, you can call your bank and they can set it up for you.

 Use mobile banking